This post may contain affiliate links.

 - Pay stubs- Until you Receive w-2

-- Bank Statements– 6 Months or less (bank has records available anytime)
+- Bank Statements– 6 Months or less (the bank has records available anytime)

 - Tax Returns- In most cases, you should keep tax returns for at least 3 years, since that’s the time limit to amend a return or for the IRS to audit good-faith returns.
 (There’s no time limit for the IRS to audit fraudulent returns.)